drshahizan/software-engineering/materials/module4/Navachander1/readme.md

 Don't forget to hit the :star: if you like this repo.

-# Software Requirements Document (SRD): Student Grading System
+# Software Requirements Document (SRD): University Student Grading System

 Designing a university student grading system requires careful consideration of various factors.
 Here are the key steps that need to be taken to create an effective student grading system: